What is Emotional Abuse?

 Here are a few ways to put yourself first in your recovery:

 - Find a pro.
 Recovering from abuse is not linear.
-And, it’s normal (healthy, even!) to get need help processing your emotions in a healthy way.
+And, it’s normal (healthy, even!) to need help processing your emotions in a healthy way.
 Many therapists are trained specifically to work with survivors of abuse.
-Reaching out to a for help from a professional could help you transform the way you think and act in about and process the emotions around your relationships.
+Reaching out to a for help from a professional could help you transform the way you think, act, and process the emotions around your relationships.

 - Self-care.
 If you’ve been living in any sort of abusive relationship, it’s likely that you’ve put caring for yourself on the backburner.
 Practicing self-care (going for a walk, eating the right food, listening to music) reduces symptoms of depression and anxiety that you may be feeling.
 Prioritizing your self-care could be the first step to resetting your life after abuse.
 So, put yourself first!